Skip to main content

 4. Build customer loyalty and reduce churn

-Having a customer success manager overseeing the onboarding process helps with retention.
+A customer success manager overseeing the onboarding process can help your business with customer retention.
 But the relationship goes beyond onboarding.

-Customer success managers are focused on earning customer loyalty.
+Customer success managers also focus on earning customer loyalty.
 They work to understand a customer’s needs and build relationships with key stakeholders to ensure they earn trusted advisor status over time.

-Customer success managers are involved in multiple phases of the customer lifestyle, so they have a bird’s eye perspective.
-Service reps may know what customer problems are most common, but they only see the issue up close.
-CSMs see which problems affect multiple clients, and forecast what those trends mean for future churn.
+Customer success managers are involved in multiple customer lifecycle phases, so they have a bird’s eye perspective.
+Service reps may know the most common customer problems, but they only see the issue up close.
+CSMs see which problems affect multiple clients and forecast what those trends mean for future churn.

-Their high-level view enables CSMs to see potential problems and turn them into saved dollars—for their clients and your business.
+The high-level view enables CSMs to see potential problems and proactively mitigate them—this is valuable for your clients and business alike.

 6. Advocate for customers and the company

 Success managers also have a view of future product upgrades and changes.
-They can advocate for their customers by connecting the clients’ wishes to the business’ larger strategy.
+They can advocate for their customers by connecting the clients’ wishes to the business’s larger customer experience strategy.

-Say, for example, a CSM notices that many clients are asking for a similar product update.
+For example, imagine if a CSM notices many clients asking for a similar product update.
 They can justify the strategic importance of this update to product managers.
-That way, the improvement is made, and users are kept happy.
+That way, your business can make the necessary improvements to keep users happy.

-Likewise, customer success managers can also advocate for the company by getting customers excited about upcoming product launches and updates.
-They’re in a unique position to up-sell and cross-sell based on customers’ needs.
+Likewise, customer success managers can advocate for the company by exciting customers about upcoming product launches and updates.

 7. Foster a customer-centric team environment

 Customer-centricity is not the job of any one team to earn on behalf of the entire company.
-However, customer success managers can help other teams put the customer first by voicing customer concerns and tracking customer pain points.
-They collaborate with their peers in customer success, sales, support, product, and throughout the business to ensure customer needs are heard loud and clear.
+However, customer success managers can help other teams prioritize customer care by voicing customer concerns and tracking customer pain points.
+They collaborate with their peers in customer service management, success, sales, support, and product teams.
+They ensure that these teams hear customer needs loud and clear.

 8. Resolve customer issues